lab-smile/RetinaPD/README.md

 The outputs will be stored as Pytorch weight models in the models folder.

 ## 5. Test-DL models
+Evaluate each of the deep learning models at test-time.
 ``
 sbatch test_dl.sh
 ``